Generate inventory for third-party integrations

 Replace the following:

-• LOCATION: the location where the cluster profiles are generated.
+• LOCATION: the location where the cluster is created.

 • NAMESPACE: the namespace where the cluster profiles are generated.
 If not specified, the cluster profiles are generated in the fleet-cluster-inventory namespace.